 At least one space character must be used to separate the items in each orbit ephemeris data line.

-The digits of precision and time steps suitable for interpolation of an orbit ephemeris time history should be chosen according to best practice to avoid positional and interpolation loss of precision [I-8].
+The digits of precision and time steps suitable for interpolation of an orbit ephemeris time history should be chosen according to best practice to avoid positional and interpolation loss of precision [L8].

 Table 6-7 : OCM Data: Orbit State Time History